 Remove from heat and stir in the cherry tomatoes, add some freshly ground black pepper.
 Serve topped with fresh basil if desired.

-- Add even more smoky flavor by cooking corn succotash in your cast iron skillet on the grill!
+- Cook it on the grill: It's summer after all, so add even more smoky flavor by cooking corn succotash in your cast iron skillet on the grill!

-- If you have leftovers, you can reheat in the microwave or in a skillet over medium heat.
+- To reheat leftovers: You can reheat in the microwave or in a skillet over medium heat.

 More summer recipes with corn